australasian-computer-music-association/7-tsang-exploring-aspects-of-place/article.md

 > normally expect to hear music that's deliberately separate from the
 > environment: a shocking gesture in one sense.
 But in another, it
 > forces the audience to listen to the world around them, and consider
-> those noises as performance (Toops, in Nichols, 2017).
+> those noises as performance (Toop, in Nichols, 2017).

 The idea of how composers can relate to sound and place can also extend to the process field recording itself, and the narratives existing